 History of DIB Estate

 The estate’s title translates to ‘House for the Girls’, referring to its former female inhabitants.
 The meaning behind this has been lost to the ravages of time; however, some villagers still claim you can see three mysterious girls crossing the road on moonlit nights.
+With its rich history, its no wonder that Diar il-Bniet is many locals’ favourite places where to eat in Malta.

 The Fountain and the Chapel